Baptism of Infants

 Do I have to have my baby baptised to have a hope of a church wedding in future (for them, or myself)?

-I really want to say "Thank you" to God for my baby, and have a big celebration, but I can't be a hypocrite and say we all want to commit to St. Mary's.
+I really want to say "Thank you" to God for my baby, and have a big celebration, but I can't be a hypocrite and say we all want to commit to following Jesus and come to St. Mary's weekly.
 Is there an alternative?

 Yes!
 The service of thanksgiving is more flexible than a traditional baptism, and can be exactly what people were hoping for; a celebration with a blessing and naming ceremony.
 This service also has the great advantage that if you want to have it in a home, or in a garden with a barbeque, that can happen.
 Speak to the vicar to see if this is an option.